rame0033/mtm6302-capstone-rame0033/README.md

 - Challenges have been encountered especially when doing the styles for the application.
 So what I did is to add placeholders for the mean time.
 This helped me to set proper height and width specifically for images and the 'favorites' item card.

+### UPDATE

+- User can now click the main image in the container and an overlay modal will appear showing the larger version of the main image file.

 ### Resources